 Once the MRI scans were analyzed, there were no differences found between the girl’s and boy’s brains in the control group.
-However, in the trauma group, significant differences were uncovered.
+However, in the trauma group,

 These striking gender differences were found in a region of the insula – a deep fold in the brain thought to be important in a range of processes, including homeostasis and emotion.
 The particular section of the insula that showed the most pronounced differences is known as the anterior circular sulcus.